 3. We are not on track to meet climate change targets

-If we add up all the promises to cut emissions made by countries that have signed the Paris climate agreement, the world would still warm by more than 3C by the end of this century.
+If we add up all the promises to cut emissions made by countries that are party to the Paris climate agreement, the world would still warm by more than 3C by the end of this century.

-Over the past three years, climate scientists have shifted the definition of what they believe is the "safe" limit of climate change.
+Over the past few years, climate scientists have shifted the definition of what they believe is the "safe" limit of climate change.

 For decades, researchers argued the global temperature rise must be kept below 2C by the end of this century to avoid the worst impacts.

 Countries signing up to the Paris agreement pledged to keep temperatures "well below 2C above pre-industrial levels and to pursue efforts to limit the temperature increase even further to 1.5C".

 But scientists now agree that we actually need to keep temperature rises to below 1.5C.

 4. The biggest emitters are China and the US

 The countries emitting the most greenhouse gases by quite a long way are China and the US.
 Together they account for more than 40% of the global total, according to 2017 data from the European Commission's Joint Research Centre and PBL Netherlands Environmental Assessment Agency.

 US environmental policy has shifted under the Trump administration, which has pursued a pro-fossil fuels agenda.